Mackerel as food: Mercury

 There is a large variation in the mercury levels found in mackerel.
 These levels differ markedly for different species, and even for the same species in different locations; however, the strongest positive correlation seems to be connected to the species' size (the larger species being higher on the food chain).
 According to the United States Food and Drug Administration, king mackerel is one of four fishes, along with swordfish, shark, and tilefish, that children and pregnant women should avoid due to high levels of methylmercury found in these fish and the consequent risk of mercury poisoning.
+Atlantic mackerel however is categorized as "Best Choice" for consumption by the FDA, as it is low in mercury and high in Omega-3.